Efficient Vector Symbolic Architectures from Histogram Recovery: Introduction

 The two leading approaches in AI are \textit{symbolic-AI}, in which concepts are represented as discrete symbols and manipulated using logical operations, and \textit{connectionist-AI}, which processes real-valued vectors through networks of neurons and learns by adjusting their interconnections.
 Both approaches currently struggle with \textit{compositionality}, i.e., the ability to manipulate representation of complex objects: symbolic-AI struggles to scale, while connectionist-AI lacks clear boundaries between concepts due to their real-valued representations.
 To address these limitations, vector-symbolic representations (VSAs, a.k.a hyperdimensional computing) combine both approaches by representing concepts as atomic vectors which are composed via algebraic operations and processed via connectionist methods.
 VSAs are one part of a broader effort to facilitate symbolic reasoning in neural computation, often referred to as \textit{neurosymbolic AI}.
 Neurosymbolic AI recently featured as the first among six possible futures for AI research in a white paper by the Computing Community Consortium of the Computing Research Association~\cite{cra}.

 Information representation in VSAs begins by fixing (usually random) real-valued atomic vectors to represent attributes (e.g., vectors~$blue,green$ for colors, and vectors~$circle,triangle$ for shapes), and objects are formed by performing a \textit{binding} operation~$\otimes$ which associates different atomic vectors to form objects (e.g.~$green\otimes circle$ for a green circle).
 The resulting bound vectors are then superimposed via addition (e.g., $green\otimes circle+blue\otimes triangle$).
-This superposition is a fixed-width representation of an input which contains these objects with these attributes, importantly, without confusing which attribute belongs to which object (a phenomenon termed ``superposition catastrophe,'' see e.g.~\cite{bowers2014neural}).
+This superposition is a fixed-width representation of an input (e.g., a visual scene) which contains objects with these attributes.
+Importantly, this representation must not confuse which attribute belongs to which object, a phenomenon termed ``superposition catastrophe,'' see e.g.~\cite{bowers2014neural}.

-VSAs initially emerged in computational neuroscience as effective models of cognition~\cite{gayler1998multiplicative,smolensky1990tensor,kanerva2014computing,plate1995holographic,plate2003holographic}, but recently found multiple applications ranging from AI hardware~\cite{morris2022hyperspike,zou2022eventhd,hassan2024advancing}, to machine learning and AI systems~\cite{verges2025classification,chuang2020dynamic,zhao2025bridging,ganesan2021learning,hersche2023neuro,kymn2024compositional}.
+VSAs initially emerged in computational neuroscience as effective models of cognition~\cite{smolensky1990tensor,kanerva2014computing,plate2003holographic}, but recently found multiple applications ranging from AI hardware~\cite{zou2022eventhd,hassan2024advancing}, to machine learning and AI systems~\cite{verges2025classification,zhao2025bridging,ganesan2021learning,hersche2023neuro,kymn2024compositional}.
 The latter include transformer architectures~\cite{alam2023recasting}, whose inner attention module is a quintessential example for the usefulness of VSAs, as it essentially implements binding and superposition of keys and values according to the principles of~\cite{smolensky1990tensor}.
 Multiple different architectures were proposed~\cite{kleyko2022survey,kleyko2023survey,schlegel2022comparison}, and a theoretical framework was developed in~\cite{thomas2021theoretical}.